 - Pedicab rickshaws are another place where people can easily get scammed, so make sure you know the price beforehand.
 Remember, only tourist use these so you should expect a higher price.
 An unbelievably low price is a sign of a possible scam.

-This isn’t always a scam but it still makes me a bit mad.
-It irks me mostly because I know there are legitimately needy people around.
+This isn’t always a scam but it still makes me a bit unhappy.
+It irks me mostly because I know there are legitimately needy people all over CHina.
 But my general rule, especially in tourist areas, is to never give money to beggars.